 Squid is part of the same family as oysters, scallops, and octopus.
-It is often served fried, which is known as calamari, and the total fat content tends to be very high due to the oil used in the frying process.
-Whether or not it is high in saturated or trans fats depends on the type of oil chosen for frying.
-Served alone, though, squid can be quite healthful due to its low amounts of saturated fat.
+It’s often served fried, which is known as calamari, and the total fat content tends to be very high due to the oil used in the frying process.
+Whether or not it’s high in saturated or trans fats depends on the type of oil chosen for frying.
+Served alone, though, squid can be quite healthful due to its

 Animal products are the only dietary sources of cholesterol.
-Unlike other animal products, however, squid is low in saturated fat.
-It is saturated fat and trans fat that are typically cautioned against for those with high cholesterol by health professionals.
-When it’s fried and made into calamari, however, its total fat and possibly its saturated fat content goes up.
+Unlike some other animal products, squid is low in saturated fat.
+Saturated fat and trans fat are typically cautioned against for those with high cholesterol by health professionals.
+When squid is fried and made into calamari, its total fat and possibly its saturated fat content goes up.
 In essence, what is otherwise a relatively healthy food can be made quite unhealthy.

-The American Heart Association recommends eating no more than 7 percent of your total calories from saturated fat per day if your aim is to lower your “bad” cholesterol levels, called low-density lipoprotein (LDL).
-They also advise reducing the percentage of calories you eat that contain trans fats.
-For the average American over the age of 2, that means eating no more than 16 grams of saturated fat per day, and limiting your trans fats to less than 2 grams per day.
+The American Heart Association recommends eating no more than 5-6 percent of your total calories from saturated fat per day if your aim is to lower your “bad” cholesterol levels, called low-density lipoprotein (LDL).
+On a 2,000-calorie diet, this equals 11-13 grams of saturated fat.
+They also advise reducing or avoiding trans fats.

-For optimal health, the fats you eat should be monounsaturated or polyunsaturated fats, which can raise your levels of high-density lipoprotein (HDL), the “good” cholesterol.
-HDL can help flush out bad-for-you LDL.
+It’s recommended to consume more unsaturated fats including monounsaturated and polyunsaturated.
+These fats can help raise your levels of high-density lipoprotein (HDL), the “good” cholesterol.
+HDL can help flush out the bad LDL.

 To truly wring the goodness out of calamari, squid oil is also available as a nutritional supplement.
-It is said to be more sustainable than other fish oils, because it is made from the byproduct of food-grade squid and is not directly farmed.
+It’s said to be more sustainable than other fish oils, because it’s made from the byproduct of food-grade squid and is not directly farmed.